-The only regulatory options considered were to approve or not approve the use of the enzyme, lipase sourced from P. roquefortii as a processing aid.
+The only regulatory options considered were to approve or not approve the use of the enzyme, lipase sourced from Penicillium roquefortii as a processing aid.
 Approval of the Application provides advantages to manufacturers of modified cheeses and producers looking for specific cheese flavour profile which they can add to many different processed foods.
 There should be no added costs to government regulators or consumers.

-Public comment on the Initial Assessment Report was sought from 25 May till 6 July 2005.
+Public comment on the Initial Assessment Report was sought from 25 May 2005 till 6 July 2005.
 Six submissions were received of which two supported the Application and three reserved comment until the Draft Assessment and one raised an issue which has been addressed.
+Public comment on the Draft Assessment Report was sought from 7 December 2005 until 1 February 2006.
+Seven submissions were received which all supported the Application and one issue was raised again and has been addressed.